johangithub/AFMAN11-217v1/chp6.md

 + 6.5.7.8.
 Pilot Briefing Area.
 The pilot briefing consolidates, in one location, pertinent information needed to conduct the approach.
 It includes final approach course, runway/airport data, procedure restrictions, approach light data, missed approach text, WAAS and BARO-VNAV information, and various NAVAID/ATC radio frequencies.

 	+ 6.5.7.8.1.
 Cold Temperature Limitations.
-The upper left hand area of the pilot briefing lists the airport temperature below which BARO-VNAV will not be authorized to LNAV/VNAV minimums.
-Cold weather corrections should still be applied to all barometrically derived approach minimums and step-down altitudes, whether Baro-VNAV is used or not.
-(Use of barometric VNAV DA is not authorized with a remote altimeter setting.)
+The upper left hand area of the pilot briefing lists the airport temperature below which BARO-VNAV will not be authorized to LNAV/VNAV minimums. <strong><em>Cold weather corrections should still be applied to all barometrically derived approach minimums and step-down altitudes, whether Baro-VNAV is used or not.</em></strong> (Use of barometric VNAV DA is not authorized with a remote altimeter setting.)

 + 6.5.7.9.
 Terminal Arrival Areas (TAA) (Figure 6.16).
 The standard TAA consists of three areas defined by the extension of the IAF legs and the intermediate segment course.
 These areas are called the straight-in, left-base, and right-base areas.
 TAA area lateral boundaries are identified by magnetic courses TO the IF (IAF).
 The straight-in area can be further divided into pie-shaped sectors with the boundaries identified by magnetic courses TO the IF (IAF), and may contain stepdown sections defined by arcs based on RNAV distances (DME or along track distance (ATD)) from the IF (IAF).
 The right/leftbase areas can only be subdivided using arcs based on RNAV distances from the IAFs for those areas.
 Minimum MSL altitudes are charted within each of these defined areas/subdivisions that provide at least 1,000 feet of obstacle clearance, or more as necessary in mountainous areas.